0x6980/zkp-notes/pages/jpcs/read_once_branching_program.md

 ## Read-Once Branching Program (ROBP)
+## Introduction
+A read-once branching program (ROBP) is a computational model that captures bounded space computations, in which the input is read in a one-pass streaming manner.
+While this model is weak, it is very convenient for capturing simple calculations that often arise in proof-systems.
+For example, checking whether two strings are equal, the first is greater than the second (when interpreted as integers), addition relations, etc.

+## Definition
 For $w \in \mathbb{N}$, a width-$w$ read-once branching program (ROBP) over an alphabet $\Sigma = \{0, 1\}^b$ consists of a layered directed graph $G = (V, E)$, with $n + 1$ layers.
 The first layer, denoted layer 0, consists of a single vertex known as the source.
 Each subsequent layer consists of at most $w$ vertices.
 The vertices in the last layer (aka layer n) are called sinks and are each labeled by a field element.

 Each vertex $v$ in layer $i < n$ has exactly $2^b$ outgoing edges, labeled by all of the strings in $\Sigma$ each of which goes into layer $i + 1$ (or directly to a sink).
 For every symbol $\sigma\in\{0, 1\}^b$, we denote the neighbor of $v$ that is incident to the outgoing edge that is labeled by $\sigma$, by $\varGamma(v, \sigma)$.